chef/chef-web-docs/themes/docs-new/layouts/shortcodes/config_rb_server_settings_ldap.md

 `ldap['tls_enabled']`

 :   Enable TLS.
 When enabled, communication with the LDAP server is done
-    via a secure SSL connection on a dedicated port.
+    using a secure SSL connection on a dedicated port.
 When `true`, `ldap['port']` is also set to `636`.
 Default value: `false`.
 Must be `false` when `ldap['ssl_enabled']` is `true`.